fodydev/afrim/config/README.md

-# Clafrica Config Manager
+# Afrim Config Manager
-Manage the configuration of the clafrica input method.
+Manage the configuration of the afrim input method.